 At first glimpse, calorimetric energy reconstruction at DUNE may seem a completely different physics problem than the modeling of final states in electron-nuclear scattering - but in fact, the two are closely related.
-Effects contributing to energy loss in DUNE include subthreshold particles, charge recombination, and nuclear breakup (caused mostly by neutrons) [2].
+Effects contributing to energy loss in DUNE include subthreshold particles, charge recombination, and nuclear breakup (caused mostly by neutrons) 2.
 To infer the missing energy, one must rely on a model for neutrino-nucleon interactions within the argon nucleus, combined with a model for the final state interactions (FSI) affecting all hadrons produced at the primary vertex.
-Many facets of this physics can be explored in electron-scattering experiments, with greater statistics, precision, and control than can be achieved using a broad-band neutrino beam [3].
+Many facets of this physics can be explored in electron-scattering experiments, with greater statistics, precision, and control than can be achieved using a broad-band neutrino beam.
 Indeed, while present electron-scattering data has only scratched the surface of these effects, it has already revealed substantial disagreements between data and event generators such as GENIE.
 Specifically, available inclusive electron-nucleus datasets show 50% and greater discrepancies with GENIE cross sections in regions of phase space relevant to DUNE (see Figure 1).
 The discrepancies are worst precisely where sizable incident energy is carried by hadrons: in this case, understanding the distribution of these hadrons (e.g. the fraction of energy carried by neutrons vs. pions) and their spectrum is key to modeling DUNE energy reconstruction.

-Measuring outgoing hadrons in electron-nucleus scattering with a low-threshold, wideacceptance detector can provide a key dataset for improving and validating these aspects of neutrino generators.
-To date, no such data analysis has yet been carried out.
-The JLab "Electrons for Neutrinos" (e4nu) proposal [4, 5], which will use the existing CLAS12 detector, represents a promising start to such a program.
-S30XL presents an opportunity to repurpose or design a low-cost experiment with a focus on capabilities - such as neutron reconstruction, angular coverage, and low kinematic thresholds - that complement CLAS12 capabilities and enable important measurements for modeling of neutrino-nucleus interactions [3].
+Measuring outgoing hadrons in electron-nucleus scattering with a low-threshold, wide-acceptance detector can provide a key dataset for improving and validating these aspects of neutrino generators.
+To date, no such data analysis has yet been carried out; the CLAS12 "Electrons for Neutrinos" proposal [3,4] would represent a promising start to such a program, but its high detection thresholds, limited neutron detection, and limited angular coverage with complex azimuthal acceptance suggest that even the best possible analysis of CLAS12 data would miss important aspects of this physics.
+S30XL presents an opportunity to repurpose or design a low-cost experiment with an emphasis on capabilities known to be relevant to neutrino energy reconstruction, and where CLAS12 falls short: a combination of neutron detection, angular coverage, and lower kinematic thresholds.

-A March 2019 workshop at SLAC [1] reviewed the status of the models in today's event generators, the case for a dedicated electron scattering experiment to improve the models, the prospects from recently proposed experiments, and the opportunities presented at the S30XL beamline at SLAC.
+A March 2019 workshop at SLAC II reviewed the status of the models in today's event generators, the case for a dedicated electron scattering experiment to improve the models, the prospects from recently proposed experiments, and the opportunities presented at the S30XL beamline at SLAC.
 These discussions made clear that the program of validation and improvement for neutrino generator physics is essential for the success of the DUNE program, and that additional data is needed to carry out this program.
 This report summarizes the physics case for such a program and outlines two detector concepts that were presented at the workshop and can be considered as "straw-men" for low-cost approaches to electron-nucleus scattering measurements, with complementary capabilities that exceed those available at JLab in some important ways.
 These concepts are described in more detail in subsequent reports by their proponents.